SettRaziel/wrf_archlinux/README.md

 A description that summarizes the requried steps and gives additional information will be available shortly.

+Current version: v0.1.0

+# Current content
+* scripts to install the wrf model on a minimum arch linux installation
+* basic script collection to start a model run

 # Folder Overview
 * wrf_install: contains scripts to install and configure the wrf model and its requirements